Model types and properties

 Consecutive title-type blocks are treated as a whole; header and footer blocks are ignored.

-• Synchronize positions to original text: (applies to knowledge model blocks, symbolic model blocks and ML model blocks in basic mode)) model output can contain the positions—start, end—of elements in text, for example the position of parts of the text that triggered a category or the parts the correspond to extractions.
+Synchronize positions to original text: (applies to Knowledge Models blocks, symbolic models blocks and ML models blocks in basic mode)) model output can contain the positions—start, end—of elements in text, for example the position of parts of the text that triggered a category or the parts the correspond to extractions.

 Position rebasing can have some inaccuracies, especially if the model makes heavy changes to the input text before analyzing it.